Helping cats and dogs to get along

-While some people identify themselves as a cat or dog person – many of us are both!
-Still, some of us may be delaying a multi-species family, concerned by the familiar phrase fighting like cats and dogs.
+While some people identify themselves as a cat or dog person – many of us can be both!
+Still, some of us may be delaying a multi-species family, concerned by the familiar phrase “fighting like cats and dogs.”
 The good news is that with sensible adoption decisions, positive and rewarding introductions, good management and a little training, many cats and dogs can live together peacefully.

 Playing matchmaker: Key ingredients to a successful relationship

-If you have a cat and are planning to adopt a dog, try to find an animal with a known history of being accepting of cats and/or other small animal species.
+If you have a cat and are planning to adopt a dog, try to find an animal with a known history of being accepting of other small animal species.
 While adopting a puppy and raising her to know only appropriate behaviour around other animals is an option, adopting a dog who has lived with cats previously is usually safest (as with all animals, be prepared for a period of introduction).
-Shelters often know if a dog has successfully lived with a cat or other animal, or they will test to see how the pet behaves in the presence of one.

 Do breed research before selecting a dog.
-A dogs desire to chase something that moves is innate, hardwired behaviour and some breeds have been deliberately bred to be aroused by movement more than others.
-There are, however, exceptions to every rule.
-Many dogs traditionally associated with high prey drives – such as herding dogs, terriers, sighthounds and huskies – get along fabulously with cats, so keep an open mind and work together with shelter staff to find the right match.
+Many dogs traditionally associated with high prey drives – such as herding dogs, terriers, sighthounds and huskies – can get along with cats, but be prepared to keep an open mind and work together with adoption staff to find the right match.

-Cats are generally safe around puppies, as a well socialized cat can put a puppy in its place; however, shyer cats may not be so bold and need to be separated until the puppy is older and learns self-control.
+Cats are generally safe around puppies, as a well socialized cat can handle a puppy; however, shyer cats may not be so bold and need to be separated until the puppy is older and learns self-control.
 Kittens, because of their small size, should not be left unsupervised around dogs.

 Taking it slow: Creating positive experiences

-Help your pets become accustomed to each other’s scents by rubbing a towel on your cat and putting it under the food dish of your dog (and vice versa), and switching beds or sleeping blankets between your pets.
+Help your furry friends become accustomed to each other’s scents by rubbing a towel on your cat and putting it under the food dish of your dog (and vice versa) and switching beds or sleeping blankets between your animals.

 In addition, you can start feeding their meals on either side of the door to your cat’s temporary room.
-At first their dishes should be placed at least a few feet apart on each side.
+At first, their dishes should be placed at least a few feet apart on each side of the closed door.
 If they remain calm, gradually move the dishes closer until they can eat comfortably standing directly on either side of the door.
 If either animal becomes stressed, move the dishes further apart and repeat the process at a slower pace.